-FlowAlgo is a paid service that investors can sign up to use which provides data and information on unusual options activities in the stock market.
-It’s essentially a database and real-time chart of any big money options moves that are placed against stocks.
+FlowAlgo is a paid service that investors can sign up to use, which provides data and information on unusual options activities in the stock market.
+It’s essentially a database and real-time chart of any big money options move that is placed against stocks.

-This can be used by retail investors to somewhat predict options activity and bullish vs bearish sentiment surrounding that stock.
-Unless you are into options trading, that explanation may be a bit unclear.
-Just know that FlowAlgo is a tool used by traders of all levels, and provides data that can be utilized to make higher percentage options trades.
+Retail investors can use this to predict somewhat options activity and bullish vs. bearish sentiment surrounding that stock.
+That explanation may be a bit unclear unless you are into options trading.
+FlowAlgo is a tool used by traders of all levels and provides data that can be utilized to make higher percentage options trades.

 It’s simply a tool.
-A data algorithm to be exact, that provides information, nothing more nothing less.
-It doesn’t provide financial advice, nor does it say you should use the data that the algorithm finds for your own trades.
-It’ll find you data on options activity.
-And what you do with that data, is up to you.
+A data algorithm, to be exact, that provides information, nothing more, nothing less.
+It doesn’t provide financial advice or say you should use the data the algorithm finds for your trades.
+Instead, it’ll find your data on the options activity.
+And what you do with that data is up to you.

 What Can I Even Do With Options Activity Data?

 That’s what FlowAlgo does.
-It deeper penetrates the institutional side of things, but we’ll get into that later.
-Here’s a FlowAlgo review of some of the terminology we just dropped.
+It penetrates the institutional side of things deeper, but we’ll get into that later.
+First, here’s a FlowAlgo review of some of the terminology we just dropped.

-Block Trades: Block trades are massive trades made by institutional investors like hedge funds.
-They’re generally considered to be more than 10,000 shares of a particular stock.
+Block Trades: Block trades are massive trades by institutional investors like hedge funds.
+They’re generally considered more than 10,000 shares of a particular stock.
 Since these block trades would wreak havoc on the price of a stock, especially a small-cap company, they’re usually carried out outside of the market.
-FlowAlgo tracks these block trades and alerts users when a significant transaction has been made; even outside of the normal market.
+FlowAlgo tracks these block trades and alerts users when a significant transaction has been made, even outside the normal market.
 Big money moves the market.
 You can get a headstart on other retail investors when FlowAlgo tips you off to a block trade that just took place.

-Options Sweep: An options sweep is generally a type of block trade that’s broken up into several different transactions across multiple exchanges.
-In the aggregate, the multiple transactions equal to one big block trade.
+Options Sweep: An options sweep is generally a block trade broken up into several transactions across multiple exchanges.
+In the aggregate, the multiple transactions equal one big block trade.
 But a sweep is typically used in different circumstances.
-Sweeps are generally carried out when an institutional investor wants to move with speed rather than wait for the best price levels.
-It could be because some insider news has been leaked or a good earnings call is expected.
+For example, sweeps are generally carried out when an institutional investor wants to move quickly rather than wait for the best price levels.
+It could be because some insider news has been leaked, or a good earnings call is expected.
 Therefore, a sweep executes a speedway of accumulating a lot of shares before they explode.

-There’s an added feature that you don’t always get with options data trackers; the Dark Pool.
+The Dark Pool is an added feature you don’t always get with options for data trackers.

 What is the Dark Pool?

-Oh boy, if you didn’t think the stock market was suspicious before the recent Reddit saga between r/WallStreetBets and hedge fund managers, you’re really not going to be impressed with the Dark Pool.
+You wouldn’t be impressed with the Dark Pool if you didn’t think the stock market was suspicious before the Reddit saga between r/WallStreetBets and hedge fund managers.

-This is a pool of liquidity for institutional investors and big money that exists outside of what we would refer to as the normal market.
-Traders like you or I don’t have access to this Dark Pool; no matter how much capital we may have.
-How can this FlowAlgo review help?
+This pool of liquidity for institutional investors and big money exists outside what we would call the normal market.
+Unfortunately, traders like you or I don’t have access to this Dark Pool, no matter how much capital we may have.
+So how can this FlowAlgo review help?

 The Dark Pool is one of the places where the big block trades we mentioned earlier can take place.
-Anything that happens in the Dark Pool doesn’t have a direct or instant effect on the normal markets.
+Anything in the Dark Pool doesn’t directly or instantly affect the normal markets.
 Therefore, institutional investors can make big block trades without worrying about retail investors catching on.

 Why does it have such an ominous name?
-The Dark Pool refers to the fact that this area of the market has zero transparency.
-As in, even the SEC doesn’t really regulate dark pool trading.
-Is there anything shadier than hedge funds and big money pulling off trades of millions of dollars without any real regulation?
-It’s actually a little hard to believe.
-But in theory, Dark Pools do have some utility for the broader markets.
+The Dark Pool refers to the fact that this market area has zero transparency.
+As in, even the SEC doesn’t regulate dark pool trading.
+So is there anything shadier than hedge funds and big money pulling off trades of millions of dollars without any real regulation?
+It’s a little hard to believe.
+But in theory, Dark Pools have some utility for the broader markets.

-The fact that large trades that take place in the Dark Pool don’t have an effect on the markets can be a blessing for retail investors.
-Imagine if several hedge funds carried out block trades on the same stock in a matter of a few minutes.
-The volatility would either send the stock price through the roof or into a freefall.
-The Dark Pool actually allows for some protection to retail investors; while also adding some off the grid trading abilities for larger institutional investors.
+The fact that large trades in the Dark Pool don’t affect the markets can be a blessing for retail investors.
+Imagine if several hedge funds carried block trades on the same stock in a few minutes.
+The volatility would send the stock price through the roof or into a freefall.
+The Dark Pool allows for some protection for retail investors; while also adding some off-the-grid trading abilities for larger institutional investors.

-While this all sounds great, the concern with some financial instruments and tools is that they can be fairly costly investments to make.
-Not FlowAlgo though!
-Take a look at their pricing program and options in this FlowAlgo review.
+While this all sounds great, the concern with some financial instruments and tools is that they can be fairly costly investments.
+Not FlowAlgo, though!
+Please look at their pricing program and options in this FlowAlgo review.

-If you are still skeptical about how FlowAlgo can help you with your trading, the site offers a nice two week trial run for only $37.
-Once your two weeks are up you can then roll into the monthly option; which runs you $149 per month.
+If you are still skeptical about how FlowAlgo can help you with your trading, the site offers a nice two-week trial run for only $37.
+Once your two weeks are up, you can roll into the monthly option of $149.

-You can upgrade to the quarterly or annual plans, which will give you a better monthly rate overall.
+You can upgrade to the quarterly or annual plans, giving you a better monthly rate overall.
 All of FlowAlgo’s plans come with the same options and functions.
 Therefore, it’s simply a matter of how long you think you want to be locked into their site.

-All in all it’s a reasonable price for the information that’s made available.
-Of course, it’s up to the individual trader to know what to do with that data.
-If you sign up for the annual rate, it essentially works out to about $3.00 per day.
+All in all, it’s a reasonable price for the information that’s made available.
+But, of course, it’s up to the individual trader to know what to do with that data.
+If you sign up for the annual rate, it equals about $3.00 per day.
 And if you’re already used to paying brokerage fees or for other financial tools, this is a fairly minimal cost compared to other sites in the industry.